-At December 31, 2003, the Bank was obligated under noncancelable leases for premises and equipment with terms ranging from one to approximately 5 years.
+At December 31, 2004, the Bank was obligated under noncancelable leases for premises and equipment with terms ranging from one to approximately five years.
 These leases provide for increased rental payments based upon increases in real estate taxes, operating costs, or selected price indices.

-Rental expense under operating leases for certain operating facilities, warehouses, and data processing and office equipment (including taxes, insurance and maintenance when included in rent), net of sublease rentals, was \$38 million and \$42 million for the years ended December 31, 2003 and 2002, respectively.
+Rental expense under operating leases for certain operating facilities, warehouses, and data processing and office equipment (including taxes, insurance and maintenance when included in rent), net of sublease rentals, was \$38 million for each of the years ended December 31, 2004 and 2003.
 Certain of the Bank's leases have options to renew.

-Future minimum rental payments under capital leases, net of sublease rentals, with terms of one year or more, at December 31, 2003, were (in millions):
+Future minimum rental payments under capital leases, net of sublease rentals, with terms of one year or more, at December 31, 2004, were (in millions):

-Capital
+( Capital

-2004 \$1.3

-2005 0.6
+2005 \$ 0.1

-2006 0.5
+2006 0.1

 2007 0.1

-2008
+2008 0.1

+2009 0.1

 Thereafter

-2.5
+0.5

-Amount representing interest (0.1)
+Amount representing interest (0.0)

-Present value of net minimum lease payment \$ 2.4
+Present value of net minimum lease payment \$ 0.5

-The Bank's future minimum rental payments under noncancelable operating leases, net of sublease rentals, with terms of one year or more, at December 31, 2003 were not material.
+Future minimum rental payments under noncancelable operating leases, net of sublease rentals, with terms of one year or more, at December 31, 2004 were not material.